lando/core/docs/index.md

 .lando.local.yml
 ```

+Any changes to your `.lando.local.yml` file take effect after doing a `lando rebuild`.
+If the basic `config` is overridden, a `lando destroy` is also needed to fully reset the configuration.

 ## Configuration

 The base override and Landofile itself are all configurable via the Lando [global config](./global.md).
 The default values are shown below: